ssg/Genesis/README.md

 on the machine which is absolutely unnecessary for my personal use.
 I just needed a simple automation.

+# Running Genesis

+Just type `.\Setup -Force` on a PowerShell prompt.
+Beware that it would change your system configuration permanently.

 # Roadmap

 I don't want to spend too much time on this project, that's one of the